btaba/blog/_posts/2017-08-25-hackintosh.markdown

 After building a [desktop]({{ site.url }}/projects/2016/12/10/computer-build.html) a few months ago, I left it running on Linux.
 It wasn't all that bad, as long as I didn't need to use any applications with a real GUI 😂.

 This left me in a state of dismay, not using my new build as much as I wanted to!
 I didn't really want Windows, but didn't really like using Linux as a personal OS either.
-And a few months went by...🤦🏽‍♂️
+And a few months went by...🙄

 ---